arkdan/ARKExtensions/README.md

 ### Installation
 Please use carthage:
 ```
-github "arkdan/ARKExtensions"
+github "arkdan/ARKExtensions" "master"
 ```
 No, seriously, use carthage, please.
-No pods.
+Not pods.

 ### DispatchTimer